mk270/whitakers-words/english_to_latin.md

 The raw inversion produces almost 200_000 English words.
-WEEDing them by the present algorithms (eliminate a, the, to, ..., and a number of common modifiers when included in meanings not of their part of speach) reduces this number only by a third.
+WEEDing them by the present algorithms (eliminate a, the, to, ..., and a number of common modifiers when included in meanings not of their part of speech) reduces this number only by a third.
 But this finally results in only somewhat over 20_000 unique words, less than the number of Latin entries!
 This probably reflects more on dictionary makers than on the languages.

-English is certainly a far richer lanaguage than Latin, measured by the number of individual words.
+English is certainly a far richer language than Latin, measured by the number of individual words.
 WORDS has about 40_000 Latin entries, and the corresponding inversion to English yields only 22_000 unique English words.

-The reason seens to be that,
+The reason seems to be that,
 while English may have lots of words for love or hate, in making up a Latin dictionary one will opt to give a simple translation.
-So while love is a proper translation of a number of Latin words, and one could as well replace it with any of dozens of English synonyms, a dictionary compiller will usually take the simplest English word that provides the reader with the meaning.
+So while love is a proper translation of a number of Latin words, and one could as well replace it with any of dozens of English synonyms, a dictionary compiler will usually take the simplest English word that provides the reader with the meaning.
 That is what the reader usually wants.

-Starting from an English basis to produce an English-to-Latin dictinoary gives an entirely different outcome.
+Starting from an English basis to produce an English-to-Latin dictionary gives an entirely different outcome.
 In that case, the full power of English can be invoked, and it is the Latin that will seem simple by comparison.